 Organizations receiving awards funded by the RHY Act shall abide by the purpose, function, and eligibility criteria set forth in law and regulation.
-The eligibility requirements and priorities of the Department of Housing and Urban Development's (HUD) Continuum of Care (CoC) shall not supersede that of the RHY Act.
+Eligibility and priorities of HUD's CoCs shall not supersede that of the RHY Act.
+See the Appendix, Definition of CoC for more information.